camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 :::tip Community Extension

 Take a look at the [Zeebe DMN Worker](https://github.com/camunda-community-hub/zeebe-dmn-worker).
-It's a community extension providing a job worker to evaluate DMN decisions.
+This is a community extension providing a job worker to evaluate DMN decisions.
 You can run it, or use it as a blueprint for your own job worker.

 :::